recvfrom/clamav-faq/manual/UserManual/OnAccess.md

 <pre>
     ScanOnAccess yes
     OnAccessIncludePath /home/user/Downloads
+    OnAccessExcludeUname clamav
     OnAccessPrevention yes
     OnAccessDisableDDD yes
 </pre>

 The configuration above will result in non-recursive real-time protection of the `/home/user/Downloads` directory by ClamAV's On-Access Scanner.
 Any access attempts that ClamAV detects on malicious files within the top level of the directory hierarchy will be blocked by fanotify at the kernel level.

+---

+## Command Line Options

+Beyond `clamd.conf` configuration, you can change the behaviour of the On-Access scanner by passing in a number of command line options.
+A list of all options can be retrieved with `--help`, but below is a list and explanation of some of options you might find most useful.

+- `--log=FILE` `-l FILE` - passing this option is important if you want a record of scan results, otherwise `clamonacc` will operate silently.
+- `--verbose` `-v` - primarily for debugging as this will increase the amount of noise in your log by quite a lot, but useful for troubleshooting potential connection problems
+- `--foreground` `-F` - forces `clamonacc` to not for the background, which is useful for debugging potential issues with during startup or runtime
+- `--include-list=FILE` `-e FILE` - allows users to pass a list of directories for clamonacc to watch, each directory must be a full path and seperated by a newline
+- `--exclude-list=FILE` `-e FILE` - same as include-list option, but for excluding at startup
+- `--remove` - after an infected verdict, an attempt will be made to remove the infected file
+- `--move=DIRECTORY` - just like the remove option, but infected file will be moved to the specified quarantine location instead
+- `--copy=DIRECTORY` - just like the move, except infected file is also left in place